PMPedro/RecepiApp/README.md

 # RecepiApp

 ## Overview
-RecepiApp is a simple Android application that allows users to browse recipes fetched from a public REST API.
+RecepiApp is a Android application that allows users to browse recipes fetched from a public REST API.
 The project demonstrates **modern Android UI**, **network integration**, and **clean UI state handling**.

 ---